Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary to FI-based Training (Section )

+\end{enumerate} \end{propositionAp} The proof of Proposition \ref{prop:fi_control_multiclass} is simply the combination of Lemma \ref{lemma:fi_and_fi_prime_multiclass} and the relationship between the FI-based training framework and $\mathrm{FI}'(\BFB; \tau)$, which is described in Lemma \ref{lemma:general_fi_prime_bound_multiclass_kl} and Lemma \ref{lemma:general_fi_prime_bound_multiclass_wass}.
+The multi-class case introduces more complexity in the analysis, and we need to carefully handle the summation of the ranking errors for all class pairs and the corresponding safety slack.
+The final results show that the FI-based training framework can also control the ranking-error FI in the multi-class classification case, but there is an extra coefficient $\delta$ compared to the binary classification case. }

-\subsection{Supplementary to Wasserstein reformulation results}
+\subsection{Supplementary to Wasserstein Reformulation Results}

-We first introduce the $c$-transformation of the loss function as the building block for all reformulation results in Section \ref{sec:wass_fi_training}.
-Then, we give two ancillary explanations: one is a remark for the support choice in Lemma \ref{lemma:1wass_reformulation}; the other serves as an example of Theorem \ref{thm:piecewise_reformulation}.
+We first introduce the $c$-transformation of the loss function as the building block for all reformulation results in Section \ref{sec:training_wass}.
+Then, we show our reformulation results for Lipschitz loss and piecewise loss functions.